CVE-2020-1472 (ZeroLogon) and SMB authentication

 but that's not sufficient for MS AD servers with the new restrictions.

-Updated by Matt Barden 10 months ago
+Updated by Matt Barden over 1 year ago

 Install, configure, and run the included libmlrpc-tests.

 Connect to a domain-joined server, with both NTLM (ip-based) and Kerberos (FQDN-based) authentication, using a user who has both a few (e.g. 5) and many (e.g. 800) groups.